chiragsanghvi/JavascriptSDK/README.md

 ## Files

 Appacitive supports file storage and provides api's for you to easily upload and download file.
 In the background we use amazon's S3 services for persistance.
-To upload or download files SDK provides `Appacitive.File` class, which you instantiate to perform operations on file.
+To upload or download files, the SDK provides `Appacitive.File` class, which you can instantiate to perform operations on file.

 ### Creating Appacitive.File Object

-To construct an instance of `Appacitive.File` class you must know the content type (mimeType) of the file, because this is a required parameter, optionally you can provide name/id of the file by which it will be saved on the server.
+To construct an instance of `Appacitive.File` class, you must know the content type (mimeType) of the file because this is a required parameter.
+Optionally you can provide name/id of the file by which it will be saved on the server.

-Here are the options you need to initialize a file object
+Thses are the options you need to initialize a file object
 ```javascript
 var options = {
 	fileId: //  a unique string representing the filename on server,